mGarciaNieto/FSJS_Project-8_SQL-Library-Manager/README.md

 ## Extra credit

 - Include a search field for the books listing page.
-Search should work for all of the following fields:
+Search works for all of the following fields:
   - Title
+    - so
   - Author
   - Genre
   - Year